deyanovBoris/EBanking-ATM-Program/README.md

 A little I/O based console ATM program I wrote in my free time to try and master some concepts that I've been learning as a student at SoftUni.

-I have seen a similar ATM program developped by <a href="https://www.youtube.com/@CodeBeauty" target="_blank"> CodeBeauty on YouTube</a>(on C++, however), and I definitely was inspired by her project.
+I have seen a similar ATM program developped by [CodeBeauty on YouTube](https://www.youtube.com/@CodeBeauty") (on C++, however), and I definitely was inspired by her project.

 I decided to make the project idea my own by making a login menu, where the user can log in, or register a new user.
 I did this by keeping the users in a list, as a way to mimick a database.
 To do so, I made a `Clients` class as a way to store the data for each user.